michaelthatsit/mod/50-55mm ball/README.md

 A: It is 1.2mm lower but has the sensor chip exposed.
 It is recommended to cover the hole with any tape.

 Q: top-for-non-standard-*-BTUs.stl \
 A: Pretty self-explanatory, isn't it?
 You can also go to the issues to find a relevant thread.
+Please make sure to "split to object" in your slicer before printing.

 ## Demo